Riz-Rizwan20/Virtual-mouse-/README.md

 I faced alot of dependency issues throughout this project.
 Some of the issues and their solutions are as follows:

-autopy not installing: This is because autopy currently doesn't support Python versions above 3.8
+-autopy not installing: This is because autopy currently doesn't support Python versions above 3.8

-webcam not opening: It was a bug in mediapipe and was fixed in latest python versions
+-webcam not opening: It was a bug in mediapipe and was fixed in latest python versions

 Hence, inorder for the project to run smoothly, you need to degrade the Python version to 3.8